PeerTube for Zcash: Decision + Implementation Plan

 - Establish a repeatable publishing workflow

-- Define clear moderation and governance
+- Define moderation and governance

 - Build a sustainable operating model